Are you an independent agent?Sign Up|Log In

 • Hull coverage: This coverage can pay for damage to an insured boat's hull, equipment, and machinery.
 Coverage may be categorized as blue water (i.e., for ocean-traveling ships used for international shipping and trade) or brown water (i.e., for ships mainly used on or near coastal waterways).

-• Pollution liability insurance: This coverage can pay for pollution clean-ups after an accident that leads to a spill.
+• Pollution liability insurance: This coverage can pay for pollution cleanups after an accident that results in a spill.
 It can also cover property damage and bodily injury claims related to the incident.

 • Marine liability insurance: This can pay for third-party claims of bodily injury or personal property damage caused by, on, or near your boat.
 It can reimburse injured third parties for medical expenses or property repairs and reimburse you for lawsuit expenses if you are sued.